nazmulidris/exoplayer_learning/README.md

 playback if any, and the item in the playlist that they were consuming, which is a window index).

-Before the player is released, the player's current window, position, playWhenReady, and playlist or media item information is saved to the `PlayerState` object, and it's restored once the player is created again.
+Before the player is released, the player's `currentWindowIndex`, `currentPosition`, `playWhenReady`, and playlist or media item information is saved to the `PlayerState` object, and it's restored once the player is created again.

 ## Loading files locally from APK